scalar-labs/scalardb/tools/scalar-schema/README.md

 ```
 - `compaction-strategy` should be `STCS`, `LCS` or `TWCS`.
 This is ignored in Cosmos DB and DynamoDB.
 - This `ru` value is set for all tables on this database even if `-r BASE_RESOURCE_UNIT` is set when Cosmos DB and DynamoDB. `ru` is ignored in Cassandra.

+## Performance tuning
+We can tune the throughput of Cosmos DB and DynamoDB by `-r` option or `ru` parameter for each table.
+For Cassandra, the tool cannot tune it since the performance depends on the resources of the node.

+### RU
+The RU means Request Unit for Cosmos DB, Capacity Unit for DynamoDB.
+This unit is different between [Cosmos DB](https://docs.microsoft.com/azure/cosmos-db/request-units) and [DynamoDB](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/HowItWorks.ReadWriteCapacityMode.html#HowItWorks.ProvisionedThroughput.Manual).
+DynamoDB has Read Capacity Unit and Write Capacity Unit.
+The tool sets the same value to both.

+The tool set the maximum RU 400 on Cosmos DB, and 10 on DynamoDB by default.
+You can set the RU of all tables by `-r` option.
+If you want to set a different value to the specific table, you need to add `ru` parameter of the table in the schema file.

+### Auto-scaling
+The tool enables auto-scaling of RU for all tables automatically to reduce the cost.
+The RU can be scaled in or out between 10% and 100% of RU depending on the workload.
+When you add `-r 10000` to the table the creation, the RU of each table will be scaled in or out between 1000 and 10000.
+The auto-scaling of Cosmos DB is enabled when you set more than 4000 RU because the minimum Request Unit of Cosmos DB is 400.